ren-jamie11/forked_repo/README.md

 # Aspiring Data Scientist

-I am transitioning from quantitative finance to data science so that I can apply my skillsets in service of a product that meets a real human need.
+I am transitioning from quantitative finance to data science so that I can apply my skillsets in service of a product that meets real human needs.
 I am deeply curious about a wide range of domains, such as:
 - Music
 - Sports
 - Books